Chitosan

 Chitosan /ˈkaɪtəsæn/ is a linear polysaccharide composed of randomly distributed β-(1→4)-linked D-glucosamine (deacetylated unit) and N-acetyl-D-glucosamine (acetylated unit).
 It is made by treating the chitin shells of shrimp and other crustaceans with an alkaline substance, such as sodium hydroxide.

 Chitosan has a number of commercial and possible biomedical uses.
 It can be used in agriculture as a seed treatment and biopesticide, helping plants to fight off fungal infections.
 In winemaking, it can be used as a fining agent, also helping to prevent spoilage.
 In industry, it can be used in a self-healing polyurethane paint coating.
 In medicine, it is useful in bandages to reduce bleeding and as an antibacterial agent; it can also be used to help deliver drugs through the skin.

+History

+In 1799, British chemist Charles Hatchett experimented with decalcifying the shells of various crustaceans, finding that a soft, yellow and cartilage-like substance was left behind that we now know to be chitin.
+In 1859, French physiologist Charles Marie Benjamin Rouget found that boiling chitin in potassium hydroxide solution could deacetylate it to produce a substance that was soluble in dilute organic acids, that he called chitine modifiée.
+In 1894, German chemist Felix Hoppe-Seyler named the substance chitosan.
+From 1894 to 1930 there was a period of debate and confusion over the exact composition of chitin and particularly whether animal and fungal forms were the same chemicals.
+In 1930 the first chitosan films and fibres were patented but competition from petroleum-derived polymers limited their uptake.
+It was not until the 1970s that there was renewed interest in the compound, spurred partly by laws that prevented the dumping of untreated shellfish waste.